 A prototype is a visual, usually interactive, representation of your proposed solution.
 It allows you to test your hypotheses and collect user input.

-A prototype can be a low fidelity or high fidelity wireframe or interactive 3D design.
-The ideal prototype depends on the project and the available resources.
+A prototype can be low fidelity and the ideal prototype depends on the project and the available resources.

 To develop a digital prototype, you might consider using a program like Adobe XD or Figma.